bakpakin/Fennel/macros.md

 Let's walk thru a bigger example.

-The first step when you want to write a macro is to identify the transformation you want to perform.
+The first step when you want to write a macro is to identify the transformation you want to perform on the code.
 Let's take a look at what it might look like to write a `thrice-if` macro which takes a condition and a form, and runs the form three times, each time first checking that the condition is still true.